 For example, if you bought a cell phone this year solely for your business, you can deduct the entire cost of the device as an offset to your gross contractor income for the tax return that is filed for the year of purchase of the phone.

 Note: contractors who use one phone for both business and personal use will need to estimate which percentage of their usage is personal, and deduct personal usage from the total expense.
 If you use your phone for approximately six hours in a 24 hour-day for business purposes, you can apportion 25% of the total cost incurred to maintain the phone towards business expenses.
 Costs, including mobile plan subscriptions, phone insurance, etc., can be apportioned based on business usage of the phone.
 Use your best judgment to determine the percentage of business usage of a phone that is used for both business and personal usage.

 It may be easier to purchase a separate phone for work purposes.
 If not, you will be required to log data and cellular usage that was specifically for your work to get an accurate rate for deductions for online teachers.

-Laptops used solely for business purposes, i.e., for preparation of teaching materials and presentations, and laptops used to make Skype calls, can be fully expensed in the year of purchase, including the cost of anti-virus software, operating system, and other software that is installed for official purposes.
+Laptops used solely for business purposes, i.e., for preparation of teaching materials and presentations, and laptops used to make calls for work, can be fully expensed in the year of purchase, including the cost of anti-virus software, operating system, and other software that is installed for official purposes.
 The cost of annual subscriptions to software such as “Grammarly” that is used for business purposes can be deducted in its entirety.

 If laptops are used both for personal and business use, a similar method, such as the apportionment of phone expenses for personal and business usage, will need to be used.
 However, expenditures for software that is solely used for official purposes can be deducted in full.
 Again, use your best judgment to determine the percentage of business usage of a laptop that is used for both business and personal usage.